Please use the appropriate tab

 19.00 - Pre-dinner drink

-19.30 - Gala Dinner - Please be ready and seated by this time.
+19.30 - Gala Dinner with wine - Please be ready and seated by this time.

 Day 3 - Tuesday 18 March